Gronis/docker-seafile/README.md

 ```

 All important data is stored under /seafile, so you should be mounting a volume there (recommended), as shown in the example configurations, or at the respective subdirectories.
 There are a plethora of environment variables which might be needed for your setup.
-I recommend using Dockers `--env-file` option.

 **Mandatory ENV variables for auto setup**